-Through the Center for the Study of Crime and Justice, Seattle University’s Criminal Justice Department conducts primary research, including data collection and analysis, program evaluation, and collaborative research with local, state, and federal criminal justice agencies.
+Through the Crime and Justice Research Center, Seattle University’s Criminal Justice Department conducts primary research, including data collection and analysis, program evaluation, and collaborative research with local, state, and federal criminal justice agencies.

 “We have three research projects in place now that have brought external funding to the Department for paid research assistantships,” says Department Chair Jackie Helfgott, PhD and one of the principal investigators on the projects.
 “Both undergraduate and graduate students participate in this research.”

 Designed to address the distinctive needs of individual communities, Seattle Police Micro-Community Policing Plans (MCPP) collect direct feedback on perceptions of crime and public safety in each community.
 Specific plans are developed to create a unique, community-owned approach, bringing together community engagement, crime data and police services.

 Initially a two-year pilot project funded by a COPS grant to the Seattle Police Foundation that was extended by the City of Seattle, it has paid for five graduate and one undergraduate research assistants for the two-year pilot; the department just received a City of Seattle grant to extend the project for a third year.
 Dr. Helfgott’s co-investigator for the project is Dr. Will Parkin, PhD.